biocorecrg/vectorQC/README.md

 *lpp_promoter[PRO]{lpp},30 bases, 1123 checksum.*

 - [] is a category.
 HYB (hyper activation binding doamin), LOC (locus), ORI (Origin of replication), OTH (other gene), PRO (promoter), REG (regulatory sequence), REP (reporter gene), SEL (gene for selection), TAG (affinity TAG) and TER (terminator).
-- {} contains a small string of the sequence decription that is shown in the ploi
+- {} contains a small string of the sequence decription that is shown on the plot.
-- Sequence length is after *{},*
+- Sequence length.

 ### Inserts
-A custom fasta file with the header containing the name of the inserted genes / piece of DNA.
-An example is in:
+A custom fasta file with the header containing the name of the inserted genes/DNA.
+An example can be found in:

     examples/inserts/genes.fa

 ### Output
-Is a parameter that specify the output folder.
-It is useful in case you want to have different run changing some parameters.
+The output folder.
 Default is **output**.
+Outputs of the pipelines run with different parameters can be saved in different folders.

 ### tooldb
-It is the text file used for generating a report with used tools.
-It is automatically downloaded when is run INSTALL.sh
+It is the text file used for generating a report of used software.
+It is automatically downloaded using INSTALL.sh.

 ### Email
-This parameter is useful to receive a mail once the process is finished / crashed.
+This parameter is useful to receive an e-mail once the process is finished or crashed.

 -----
 ## Run VectorQC test example